ropensci-archive/roweb2/content/blog/2017-01-10-xslt-release.md

 ---
-slug: "xslt-release"
+slug: xslt-release
-title: "Using xml schema and xslt in R"
+title: Using xml schema and xslt in R
 authors:
   - name: Jeroen Ooms
-categories:
-  - blog
+categories: blog
-date: 2017-01-10
+date: '2017-01-10'
 tags:
-- ropensci
+  - rOpenSci
   - packages
   - xml
   - xslt
   - R
 ---

 This week an update for [xml2](https://cran.r-project.org/web/packages/xml2/index.html) and a new [xslt](https://cran.r-project.org/web/packages/xslt/index.html) package have appeared on CRAN.
 A full announcement for xml2 version 1.1 will appear on the [rstudio blog](https://blog.rstudio.org/).
 This post explains xml *validation* (via xsd schema) and xml *transformation* (via xslt stylesheets) which have been added in this release.